-Housing Revenue Account - Revised Forecast 2019/20 and Interim Budget Proposals 2020/21 for Consultation
+Housing Revenue Account - Revised Forecast 2019/20 and Budget Proposals 2020/21

-Accountable member Cabinet Member for Finance, Rowena Hay Accountable officer Executive Director Finance and Assets, Paul Jones Ward(s) affected All Key Decision Yes Executive summary This report summarises the Housing Revenue Account (HRA) revised forecast for 2019/20 and the Cabinet's interim budget proposals for 2020/21 for consultation.
+Accountable member Cabinet Member for Finance, Rowena Hay Accountable officer Executive Director Finance and Assets, Paul Jones Ward(s) affected AII Key Decision Yes Executive summary This report summarises the Housing Revenue Account (HRA) revised forecast for 2019/20 and the Cabinet's budget proposals for 2020/21.
 Recommendations 1.
 Note the revised HRA forecast for 2019/20.
-2. Approve the interim HRA budget proposals for 2020/21 (shown at Appendix 2) for consultation including a proposed rent increase of 2.7% and changes to other rents and charges as detailed within the report.
-3. Approve the proposed HRA capital programme for 2020/21 as shown at Appendix 3.
-4. Delegate authority to the Executive Director Finance and Assets, in consultation with the Cabinet Member for Finance, to determine and approve any additional material that may be needed to support the presentation of the interim budget proposals for consultation.
-5. Seek consultation responses by 31 st January 2020.
+Approve the HRA budget proposals for 2020/21 (shown at Appendix 2) including a proposed rent increase of 2.7% and changes to other rents and charges as detailed within the report.
+Approve the HRA capital programme for 2020/21 as shown at Appendix 3.

 Financial implications As contained in the report and appendices.

 Contact officer: Paul Jones.

 E-mail: paul.jones@cheltenham.gov.uk

 Tel no: 01242 264365

-Legal implications There are no specific legal implications arising from the report
+Legal implications By approving the budgets for the capital programme, cabinet are making key decisions as to the use of the budget.
+Consequently, the acceptance of tenders in excess of £100,000 by the lead member (or officers if authorised under the constitution) for contracts required to deliver works, services and supplies under the approved budget headings, will not be key decisions.

 Contact officer: Shirin Wotherspoon

 E-mail: shirin.wotherspoon@tewkesbury.gov.uk

 Tel no: 01684 272017

-HR implications (including learning and organisational development) There are no direct HR implications arising from the report Contact officer: Julie McCarthy E-mail: julie.mccarthy@ cheltenham.gov.uk Tel no: 01242 264355 Key risks As outlined in Appendix 1 Corporate and community plan Implications The aim of the interim budget proposals is to direct resources towards the key priorities identified in the Council's Corporate Business Plan.
-Environmental and climate change implications The draft budget contains proposals for improving the local environment particularly in addressing the issue of energy reduction in Council owned dwellings and moving towards a carbon neutral housing portfolio by 2030.
+HR implications (including learning and organisational development) There are no direct HR implications arising from the report Contact officer: Julie McCarthy E-mail: julie.mccarthy@publicagroup.uk Tel no: 01242 264355 Key risks As outlined in Appendix 1 Corporate and community plan Implications The aim of the budget proposals is to direct resources towards the key priorities identified in the Council's Corporate Business Plan.
+Environmental and climate change implications The budget contains proposals for improving the local environment particularly in addressing the issue of energy reduction in Council owned dwellings and moving towards a carbon neutral housing portfolio by 2030.